vnmr/ss/README.md

 Unlike a general-purpose system such as a home computer, usually a development board contains little or no hardware dedicated to a user interface.
 It will have some provision to accept and run a user-supplied program, such as downloading a program through a serial port to flash memory, or some form of programmable memory in a socket in earlier systems.

-> "Exisiting NDAA components either fast follow or lack right sized features, support or SWaP.
+> "Existing NDAA components either fast follow or lack right sized features, support or SWaP.
 Non-NDAA options add untenable risk.
 Substep comoonents are the NDAA high performance components we wish we had"

 |:--:|:--:|:--:|
 | \+14158123326 | info@substep.xyz | Substep LLC|